JWST Census for the Mass-Metallicity Star-Formation Relations at z=4-10 with the Self-Consistent Flux Calibration and the Proper Metallicity Calibrators: Introduction

-in the mass range of \Mstar\ $\sim 10^{7.5}-10^{9.5}$\,\Msun.
 Compared to the $z=0$ MZ relation, these high-redshift galaxies clearly present a metallicity lower than typical galaxies at $z=0$ for a given stellar mass.
 The decrease is typically $\sim 0.5$\,dex around \Mstar\ $\sim 10^{9}$\,\Msun, but it becomes smaller at the low-mass end ($\sim 0.3$\,dex).
 Interestingly, a similar offset of $\sim 0.3$\,dex is observed between $z=0$ and $z\sim 2-3$, suggesting that the evolution of MZ relation is small from $z\sim 2-3$ to $z=4-10$.
-Although there may be a $\sim 0.2$\,dex decrease of the typical metallicity at the high-mass end of \Mstar\ $\sim 10^{10}$\,\Msun\ from $z\sim 2-3$ to $z=4-10$ and the slope of the MZ relation be shallower at high-redshift, no strong evolution is found with the current sample.
-In Appendix \ref{sec_app:results_metallicity_sedfit}, we also present our MZ relation with only galaxies whose stellar mass is well-determined with SED fit (i.e., after omitting some CEERS objects whose masses are empirically estimated from \Muv; \S\ref{ssec:data_ceers}).
-Our conclusions do no change based on the smaller sample with good measures of \Mstar.
+Although there may be a decrease of $\sim 0.2$\,dex in the typical metallicity at the high-mass end of \Mstar\ $\sim 10^{9.5}$\,\Msun\ from $z\sim 2-3$ to $z=4-10$, no strong evolution is found beyond the error.
+The same conclusion can be drawn from comparisons with the MZ relations at $z\lesssim 4$ whose metallicities are empirically estimated with the strong line indicators, as presented in Appendix \ref{sec_app:results_MZ_w_empirical}.

+Figure \ref{fig:MZ} also includes a comparison with the latest results from the JADES observations. \citet{curti2023_jades} very recently report on the metallicity measurements of galaxies at $z=3-10$ based on deep JADES spectroscopic observations (see also \citealt{cameron2023_jades}).
+In the figure, their MZ relation is shown using emerald green open pentagons, which represent the combination of the low-mass JADES sample with the high-mass CEERS sample, latter of which is provided in this paper.
+We find that their MZ relation, despite covering slightly different redshift ranges, agrees well with ours (Eq.\,\ref{eq:MZ}).
+It is not surprising to see a good agreement between our results and those reported by \citet{curti2023_jades} in the high-mass end (\Mstar\ $\gtrsim 10^8$\,\Msun), since the regime is dominated by the CEERS objects presented in this paper.
+The JADES objects confirm that the MZ relation we obtained in Eq.\,\ref{eq:MZ} continues down to \Mstar\ $\simeq 10^{7}$\,\Msun\ on average.